papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 ##### [start](https://github.com/mattdesl/lwjgl-basics/wiki) » LibGDX Textures
 ***

+# THIS PAGE IS A WORK IN PROGRESS

 This is a mirror of the [OpenGL Textures](Textures) tutorial, but geared toward LibGDX users, and thus a little "higher level."
 After reading through this, it would be good to read the [OpenGL Textures](Textures) and [NIO Buffers](Java-NIO-Buffers) tutorials to better understand how LibGDX handles textures "under the hood."

 ### Primer: Digital Images